phasorpy/phasorpy/docs/contributing.rst

 This changes the local repository to the "new-feature-branch" branch.
 Keep any changes in this branch specific to one bug or feature.

-To update this branch with latest code from the PhasorPy repository, retrieve the changes from the main branch, make a backup of the feature branch, and perform a rebase::
+To update this branch with the latest code from the PhasorPy repository, retrieve the changes from the main branch, make a backup of the feature branch, and perform a rebase::